20 Amazing Traditional Egyptian Foods Every Traveler Must Try in Egypt (2026 Guide)

 9- Kebab and Kofta

-Kebab and Kofta are typical Egyptian dishes made from grilled meat, typically beef or lamb, seasoned with a mix of spices like cumin, coriander, and garlic.
+Kebab and Kofta are typical Egyptian dishes made from grilled meat, usually beef or lamb, seasoned with a mix of spices such as cumin, coriander, and garlic.
 Kebab refers to skewered chunks of meat, while kofta consists of minced meat formed into cylindrical shapes and grilled.
 Both are served with pita bread, rice, or salads and are often enjoyed as part of a festive meal or a street food snack.

 10-Egyptian Fatteh

-Egyptian Fattah is a rich and hearty dish made with layers of rice, crispy bread, and meat (typically lamb or beef), all soaked in a flavorful garlic vinegar sauce.
+Egyptian Fattah is a rich, hearty dish made with layers of ricecrispy bread, and meat (typically lamb or beef), all soaked in a flavorful garlic-vinegar sauce.
 It is often served during major holidays or special occasions, symbolizing celebration and abundance.
 The combination of tender meat and tangy sauce, topped with ghee and fried onions, makes Fattah one of the most satisfying dishes in Egyptian cuisine.

 11- Pigeon